streamr-dev/network/packages/client/README.md

 // Publish using the stream id only await streamr.publish(streamId, msg)

-// The first argument can also be the stream object await streamr.publish(stream, msg)

 // Publish with a specific timestamp as a Date object (default is now) await streamr.publish(streamId, msg, new Date(1546300800123))